 Moving Image pathway offers these strands of activity:

-Moving Image pathway students have access to the Moving Image Studio, featuring an equipped film studio; a flexible prep/test studio; equipment loans; and five bookable edit suites.
-Crucially, students have access to one-to-one technical support in camera, sound, studio, lighting and postproduction from five in-house Technical Instructors.
+Moving Image pathway students have access to Moving Image facilities, including equipment loans and bookable edit suites.
+Crucially, students have access to one-to-one technical support in camera, sound, studio, lighting and postproduction from in-house Technical Instructors.

 Moving Image pathway students have their own bespoke series of one-to-one tutorials with a range of visiting artists, curators, critics and leading figures in the field.